moraneus/TP-DejaVu/README.md

     - Garbage collector was not activated

-DejaVu's prediction indicates that there are k=3 events, as denoted by "Processed 3 events."
+In the above example the DejaVu's prediction result indicates that there are k=3 events, as denoted by "Processed 3 events."
-Among these, the first two events successfully met the property criteria (both equal to 1, which signifies True), whereas the third event failed to do so (equal to 0, representing False).
+Among these, the first two events satisfy the specification criteria (both equal to 1, which signifies True), whereas the third event violate the specification (equal to 0, representing False).
 The remaining output information presents a comprehensive evaluation, including statistics and the latest predicted events.